 The Albright-Knox’s Book AK program is a museum-hosted book club that provides the opportunity to explore the lives of artists and learn more about art- and museum-related topics.

 After reading the pre-selected book, participants will be invited to meet at the museum, where Assistant Curator of Education Jessica DiPalma will lead a group discussion of the book in the beautiful setting of AK Café.
 A reading guide and/or discussion questions will be posted on the website one month prior to the discussion.

-Participation in Book AK is free for Members and free with Gallery admission for non-members on the day of the discussion.
+Participation in each Book AK discussion is FREE with Gallery admission and FREE for Members.
 Registration is required and is limited to fifteen individuals.
 The Book AK program is full at this time.
 If you would like to be placed on a waiting list, please call Guest Services Manager Teri Fallesen at 716.270.8296.